How To Find the Best Jobs for You

 Updated 20 July 2023

 Identifying how your personal ambitions, goals and needs align with a particular job opportunity is no easy task.
-But outlining these factors is essential when searching for a job that’s the right fit for you.
-Below, you’ll find the most up-to-date information on how to get the most from Indeed and narrow in on job postings that are a good match.
+But outlining these factors is essential when searching for a job that’s a right fit for you.
+In this article, you’ll find the most up-to-date information on how to get the most from Indeed and narrow in on job postings that are a good match.

 1. Decide what you want in a job

 At the start of your job search, spend some time reflecting on what has prompted you to look.
 Are you interested in doing the same job for a different employer?
 Do you want to change career paths?
 Are you entering the job market for the first time?
 Are you returning from an employment gap?

 Each of these circumstances presents a different way of narrowing in on the jobs you want.
 There are several resources to help you explore your options:

 To better understand what different jobs entail and what skills may be required, you can browse the comprehensive Australian and New Zealand Standard Classification of Occupations (ANZSCO), published by the Australian Bureau of Statistics.
 You may also like to have a look at the MyFuture website, which shows a variety of information for each occupation type.